 The contest will be streamed on ESPN3.com, with Kevin Fitzgerald providing play-by-play and Sadath Jean-Pierre supplying the analysis.

 Mike Legg (the “Voice of the Bulldogs”) will call the action alongside analyst Lee Glaze.

-Also, as pointed out in a comment below, it’s possible to listen to the game via a smartphone, using a TuneIn Radio application.
+It is also possible to listen to the action with a smartphone, using a TuneIn Radio application.

 Links of interest:

 – BTN highlights of Furman-Michigan State (video)

 For the third straight year, The Citadel eked out a win over Mercer.
 This time the Bulldogs built a big lead early, let it slip completely away, then retook the lead and held on.

 I thought Jordan Black did a nice job in his first start.
 The coaching staff also should be commended for not overburdening him, but instead letting him use his strengths, including mid-range passes.
 The absence of turnovers was pleasing.

 The offense was mostly shut down after the first quarter, but Mercer’s defense has to get some credit for that.
 Also, with the game on the line, the Bulldogs marched 65 yards down the field, in just over seven minutes, setting up the game-winning field goal.

 The biggest play of the night, in my opinion: after a bad pitch on the aforementioned drive resulted in a 2nd-and-17 on The Citadel’s 20-yard-line, Black completed a 15-yard pass to Tyler Renew (who hurdled over a defender for the last four yards).
 That set up a manageable 3rd-and-2, which Black converted with a 5-yard run.